- Number of students per year: 12 to 14

 A balance of vocational and academic subjects is also acceptable.
 Maths A-Level or its equivalent is still essential, but other science or technology A-Levels can be replaced by a suitable vocational qualification, such as a BTEC National Certificate or Diploma in an engineering discipline.

-You'll need to take the new Cambridge Engineering Admissions Test at an authorised local centre, most likely your school or college.
-These usually take place in November.
+You'll need to take the Cambridge Engineering Admissions Assessment (ENGAA) at an authorised local centre, most likely your school or college.
+This assessment will take place in mid-October and you will need to register in advance.
+Find out more on the University website.

-The test assesses your ability to apply your existing Maths and Physics knowledge and skills in possibly unfamiliar contexts, and in ways that require more creative thinking.
+The ENGAA assesses your ability to apply your existing Maths and Physics knowledge and skills in possibly unfamiliar contexts, and in ways that require more creative thinking.

 You don't need to submit any written work.